-When my partner and I found out that we were expecting our first child together, I was still studying for my degree and he wasn’t yet employed; having just recently found the career path he wanted to take.
-Now my two-year-old son is in nursery (albeit only one day a week) and will soon be starting preschool, it’s been interesting looking back to see how I coped with working from home with him constantly in my care.
-Shortly after our son was born I chucked myself back into my work and before I knew it I was running several blogs, doing social media management, writing articles, market communications and freelancing on the side, all while being a full time parent.
-Alongside all of that I was also taking part in additional writing competitions and activities such as NaNoWriMo.
+Just before we became first-time parents, I was still studying for my degree and Jamie (my partner) wasn’t yet employed; having just recently found the career path he wanted to take.
+Now my two-year-old son is in nursery (albeit only one day a week) and will soon be starting preschool, it’s been interesting thinking about how I’ve got on working from home with being a full-time parent too.

-I have never known anything different than juggling work with family life, as I became self-employed as a freelancer after starting a family.
-So, I have put together some of my top tips for getting through it.
+I have never known anything different than juggling work with family life, as I became self-employed shortly after starting a family.
+So, I have put together some of my top tips for balancing it all.

 Create an Office

-As soon as I knew I was going to work from home on a more permanent basis, I immediately created a little work space set-up in our small dining room.
+As soon as I knew that I was going to work from home on a more permanent basis, I immediately created a little work space set-up in our small dining room.
 The set-up was tiny but it was productive and it worked.
-If you’re anything like me, you will find it much easier to switch off from full time parent mode if you have an office you can use, when you’re able to.
+If you’re anything like me, you will find it much easier to switch off in an office, when you’re able to work alone of course!
 Fast forward on a couple of years and I now have a fully-fledged office upstairs which I shut myself away in after bedtime.

 Schedules Are Awesome

-Create a schedule for housework and work deadlines, fill your calendar with family activities and stick to them!
-Juggling parenting, work-life and housework is a tough task to take on single handedly and can get very overwhelming, very quickly.
+Create a schedule for housework and deadlines, and put all your family activities on the calendar!
+Juggling parenting, work-life and housework is a tough task to take on single handedly and can get overwhelming, very quickly.
 So plan it all out ahead of time.

-My partner and I both do a lot of work from home and despite that our evenings are typically spent apart concentrating on our individual projects, we always make sure that every weekend we give ourselves a minimum of an hour each to do whatever we want.
-Aside from our family activities that fill most the weekend, we get to go shopping alone, watch some uninterrupted TV, listen to music, read a book… whatever we wish to do that day!
-After all the hard work we’ve put in during the week we deserve nothing less than to let off a little steam.
+My partner and I both do a lot of work from home and despite our evenings being typically spent apart concentrating on our individual projects, we always make sure that every weekend we give ourselves a minimum of an hour each to do whatever we want – alone!
+Aside from our family activities that fill most the weekend, we get to watch some uninterrupted TV, listen to music, read a book… whatever we wish to do that day!
+After all the hard work we’ve put in during the week we deserve to let off a little steam.
 Although, admittedly we don’t always have the time to fit it in but we try our best to keep to it as much as possible because it helps with keeping us motivated.

 Get Inventive with Your Working Hours

 One of the best advantages with working from home is the working hours.
 Not only can you operate outside of the typical working hours but you can also alter your working hours to suit your needs, as and when.
-Every evening I will work up until 9pm-1am, depending on the work I have on.
-I also occasionally wake up at 5am or stay up ridiculously late.
+Every evening I will work up until 10pm, depending on the work I have on.

 Being a full-time parent there is no such thing as uninterrupted working hours, during the daytime, especially if you have young kids.
 During the day time a lot of my work is done on the kitchen work tops while I secretly munch my way through some snacks.
 This way, I sometimes manage to get a 30-minute block of writing done.
-I have even been known to work while running around the house with a toddler chasing after me, yelling for whatever device I’m holding.
+I have even been known to work while running around the house with a toddler chasing after me.

 Re-Evaluate What You’re Doing